-Darling, let me set a scene for you: There you are, happily bopping along to the beat of your own drum.
+My darling, let me set a scene for you: There you are, happily bopping along to the beat of your own drum.
 Your life isn’t perfect, but you love it.
 Then – BAM!
-Some seemingly tiny event or encounter triggers you, and all of a sudden you’re tumbling down the rabbit hole.
+Some seemingly tiny event or encounter triggers something in your deeper memory.
+And, just like poor Alice, you’ve fallen down the rabbit hole.

-Which rabbit hole?
-You know the one – it’s when you find yourself suddenly falling head-first into the abyss of another world, the “old” world you vacated ages ago.
+So, falling down the rabbit hole is that time when you find yourself suddenly falling head-first into the abyss of another world, the “old” world you vacated ages ago.
 The one where you were always “should-ing” all over the place, focusing on the negatives and listening to the voice of your inner critic.

 It happens to all of us, darling, so let me give you some help with getting back on track and loving your life.
 And, baby, there are two stages to this: the immediate and then the follow up.

 How to Get Out of the Rabbit Hole